 We are delighted to have maintained excellent standards in literacy and numeracy in our most recent results.
 Taking reading as an example, over the last 12 months pupils have averaged a 17.45 month increase in reading age, 45% above the national standard.

 The latest results show that Year 3 pupils have moved up into Year 4 with an average reading progress level of 17.4 months whilst spellings averaged 14.2 months.
 Additionally, pupils who have progressed into Year 5 attained a reading progress of 15.55 months, and in Year 6 the average progress was 19.4 months, all far exceeding the 12 month national standard.

-Sarah Patterson, Head of Truro School Prep explains,
+Rob Morse, Head of Truro School Prep explains,

 “It is wonderful to see the hard work of our pupils and teachers coming to fruition in this outstanding set of progress results.
 At Truro School Prep, the Prep Diploma expands and broadens the foundations of the national curriculum by allowing children to understand their own abilities and strengths, and develop them into balanced confident young adults.
 By conducting regular, formative assessments throughout their education, teachers are able to work closely with pupils, monitoring wellbeing as well as ensuring continued progress.”